Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Introduction

 \subsection{Notations}

-In general, we work over an arbitrary perfect base field $k$.
-The basic results in derived categories and semiorthogonal decompositions that we appeal to hold over a perfect field.
+In general, we work over an arbitrary base field $k$.
+As we indicate in \S\ref{basechange}, the basic results in derived categories and semiorthogonal decompositions that we appeal to hold over any field.
 Any triangulated category is assumed to be essentially small and support a $k$-linear structure.
-Whenever a functor between derived categories is given, it will be denoted as underived.
+Whenever a functor between derived categories is given, it will be denoted as if underived.
 For example, if $f: X \to Y$ is a morphism, then denote by $f^*$ and $f_*$ the derived pull-back and push-forward, respectively.
+By a scheme, we mean a noetherian separated scheme.
+By a variety, we mean a reduced scheme of finite type over a field.
 If $X$ is a scheme, $\ko_X(1)$ a line bundle, and $\cat{A} \subset \Db(X)$ a subcategory, we denote by $\cat{A}(i)$ the image of $\cat{A}$ under the autoequivalence $\otimes \ko_X(i)$ of $\Db(X)$.
 In the relative setting $X \to Y$, we use the same notation for a given line bundle $\ko_{X/Y}(1)$ on $X$.
-By a scheme, we mean a noetherian separated scheme.
-By a vector bundle on $Y$ we mean locally free $\ko_Y$-module of finite constant rank.
-By a projective bundle on $Y$ we mean $\PP(E) = \SSpec S^{\bullet}(E\dual) \to Y$ for a vector bundle $E$ on $Y$.
+If $\ka$ is a $\OO_X$-algebra, which is coherent as an $\OO_S$-module and right (or left) noetherian, then we denote by $\Coh(X,\ka)$ the abelian category of finitely presented right (or left) $\ka$-modules and by $\Db(X,\ka)$ its derived category.
+By a vector bundle on $X$ we mean a locally free $\ko_X$-module of finite constant rank.
+By a projective bundle on $Y$ we mean $\PP(E) = \PProj S^{\bullet}(E\dual) \to Y$ for a vector bundle $E$ on $X$.